 We hope that this section of our paper is an opportunity for our community to hear and see veterans with new eyes, and for veterans to receive recognition and honor for their experiences and life journeys.

-This month’s Celebrate Our Veteran recounts the story of Clarence Newcomer as told in his own words.
-Today he lives in Myrtle Beach.
-Continued from last month.
-Click here to read.
+This month’s Celebrate Our Veteran recounts the story of Clarence Newcomer, as told in his own words.
+This is the final chapter of a two-part series, continued from last month.
+Click here to read Part 1.

 by Melissa LaScaleia

 “Then it was November 21, 1945.
 The war was over then.
 And so then I came home.
 There were a lot of ships that were hit with mines, so actually the war still wasn’t over for us.
 We had to contend with that.
 I came home for the Christmas holidays.
 Then got on another Liberty Ship on January 2, 1946, called the SS Cornelius Harnett.
 We were bound for Antwerp, Belgium.
 We returned on February 26 to New Orleans.

 We left New Orleans on March 7, and went to Galveston, Texas.
 And from there, we went back to Antwerp, Belgium.
 We returned on April 1 to Savannah, Georgia.